 To further the success of private equity and M&A initiatives, SAP also has teams dedicated to assisting these specific initiatives.
 Their Private Equity, Midmarket Strategic Initiatives team’s sole purpose is to help PE firms achieve optimal results in an increasingly crowded midmarket space.
 From de-risking investment to providing extensive relationship capital, this team is an invaluable asset for any stakeholders looking to get ahead through merging with or acquiring other companies.

 Global SAP Rollout Expertise

-In addition to their strong in-house products and services, SAP has also built a powerful network of partner organizations to bolster the process of global SAP rollouts.
+In addition to their strong in-house products and services, SAP has also built a powerful network of partner organizations to bolster the process of global SAP implementations.
 As overseas and domestic markets continue to intertwine with one another through mergers and acquisitions, companies must have the support of professionals who are experienced with organizational change on an international level.